OpenLMIS/openlmis-template-service/TESTING.md

   * exact label naming
   * the exact placement of inputs
   * color of elements if it is not significant (not notifications, buttons or validations)

-## UI Testing

-* Filter buttons should be checked by E2E tests (no need to test alignment in a separate ticket).
-* Sort buttons should be checked by E2E tests (no need to test alignment in a separate ticket).
-* We should include checking some component, like the filter button, in the E2E test for the specific screen rather than create a specific manual test case for all occurrences.
-* Checking whether the given screen is accessible for a user with or without proper rights should be checked by E2E tests.
-* Placing UI elements should not be tested.
-* Resizing input boxes should be checked by a E2E test.
-* The colors of the rows in the tables should not be tested.
-* Redirecting to the login form after token expiration should be checked by E2E tests.
-* Product grid/stockmanagement validations should be checked by E2E tests.
-* Toggles should be checked by a E2E test.
-* There is no need to have a test case for the background of the application.
-* The order of the items in the navigation bar should be checked by a E2E test.
-* Offline actions should be checked by E2E tests.
-* Filter button’s color should be checked by a E2E test.
-* The pagination component should not be checked separately because it is checked in the other E2E tests (i.e. submitting requisition).
-* The order of facilities within drop-downs has a unit test, so there is no need to check it manually.
-* Auto-save should be checked by a E2E test.
-* Table horizontal scrollbar should be tested manually.
-* Sticky columns should be tested manually.
-* Sticky headers should be tested manually.
-* Breadcrumbs should be tested manually.
-* Datepickers should be tested manually.

 ## Testing services dependent on external APIs
 OpenLMIS is using WireMock for mocking web services.
 An example integration test can be found here: